infominer33/infominer33.github.io/index.md

 title       : "Information Discovery" description : Research Driven Content—Bitcoin, Blockchain, Self Sovereign Identity, Web Technologies, Development, and Tech History. image       : "https://infominer.id/DIDecentralized/infominer.png"
+hide_description: true
 ---

 **I aim to create content of the highest quality, and relate complex subjects in a clear and concise fashion — supplying essential details, with quality sources for additional study.**

-I'm primarily interested in Bitcoin, *decentralized identity*, blockchain, cryptocurrencies, programming, data science, web development, and, to a lesser extent, other tech trends.
+I'm primarily interested in Bitcoin, *decentralized identity*, blockchain, cryptocurrencies, programming, data science, and web development.

 <img src="images/1pLr.gif"/>

-**My Ultimate Goal: Create a reasonably comprehensive repository of information generally maping out the ecosystem of information surrounding Bitcoin, Blockchain, Cryptocurrency, and Distributed Ledger Technology**
+**My Ultimate Goal: Create a reasonably comprehensive repository of information generally mapping out the ecosystem of information surrounding Bitcoin, Blockchain, Cryptocurrency, and Distributed Ledger Technology**

-I look for source-grade resources, and catalog them so that I can easily find them later, and then publish my findings so that anyone can more easily navigate subjects that I've worked on.hain ecosystem, and its consituent parts.
+I seek out source-grade material, to catalog and record.
+Making it publically available, for anyone to more easily navigate subjects that I've worked deeply on.

+---

+I have a ton of material collected that needs to be organized and turned into pages.
+Now that I'm getting the hang of gh-pages, and I found a good stable theme that I can use to easily publish new pages for the various repositories.

+Now I'm just working out the details where to publish various collections.

 <img src="images/infodisco2.png"/>